Rahmenordnung/toy_storie_shop/README.md

 This project was developed locally using VS Code.
 A repository was created on github and named 'toy_storie_shop' Regular commits were made and pushed to my Github repository.

 1. Deploy to heroku
-2. enter in the deployed repository
+2. Enter in the deployed repository
 3. Click on the settings cog
 4. Scrolled down to the 'GitHub Pages' section of the settings.
 Also can be done with Ctrl/Cmd + F
 5. Select 'master branch' from the 'source' dropdown menu, and no label from the dropdown nearby.